Shrivastavadev/Retinal-Disease-detection-using-ML/README.md

 These datasets were processed so factors like dimensions, retinal image circle, clearity are roughly similar.
 Then the datasets were split into training, testing and validation sets.
 Finally all after all these datasets were processed individually, the training, testing, and validation sets were mixed to form a bigger train-test dataset.
 By doing this we were able to make a dataset where we had 11,372 retinal images (we had more but got filtered during initial processing rounds.)

 Since the dataset was highly imbalanced and classification of all 58 diseases might not be possible.
-Hence the classification of 38 and one other category was made.
+Hence, the classification of 38 and one other category was made.

 After data collection all the images were square padded so as to not lose the retinal image during resizing.